Flight Instruments

 - Contains a vertical spinning wheel, spun at high speeds

-- Gyroscopic AI's can take up to 5 minutes to stabilize
+- Gyroscopic A.I.'s can take up to 5 minutes to stabilize

 - Some AI's have a slight acceleration error